 It really does go on and on.
 And as much as there are plenty of duties to keep you busy, there are the long stretches of time between tasks.
-Time where you need to entertain your little ones — but the truth is — nothing keeps their attention for more than 5 dang minutes.
+The time where you need to entertain your little ones — but the truth is — nothing keeps their attention for more than 5 dang minutes.
 So, what do you do with them?

 My first baby experience was with twins, and then when they were 14 months old we had another baby.
-In a lot of ways it was like having triplets.
+In a lot of ways, it was like having triplets.
 There were days we could leave the house, but that always required either an assistant (spouse, friend, or relative) and a stroller, or I’d head out myself with the triple stroller.
 Needless to say, getting out of the house was not an easy task, so we spent a lot of time at home.

 By the time my younger baby was crawling, my twins were full-fledged destructive toddlers.
 They could climb bookshelves, open cupboards, empty drawers, and get through any doors.
-They could even flush everything down a toilet at lighting speed.
+They could even flush everything down a toilet at lightning speed.
 I figured out that certain things were absolutely necessary.

 (Keep in mind that at this age, kids are at all different levels of development.
 Please always monitor the things your kiddo is playing with and be cautious of choking.
-Use your judgement as to which activities are safe for your kiddo.)
+Use your judgment as to which activities are safe for your kiddo.)

 Always Be Ready To Play

 Control the space.
 The first thing I needed to do was to control my space.
-I had my husband put up a gate across my living room, because there was no way I could nurse my baby with my twins having full run of the house.
+I had my husband put up a gate across my living room because there was no way I could nurse my baby with my twins having full run of the house.
 Can you imagine what kind of problems they could cause out of my eyesight?
 We had a wide entryway and had to get one like this one.

 Set up zones.
 I actually had 3 different indoor play zones.
 The living room, family room, and nursery.
-In each of these zones I had different toys.
+In each of these zones, I had different toys.
 That way, once they (ok to be honest, I) got bored in one area we just picked up and moved to another room.
 Ta-da!
 It’s like going to a whole new playland.

 Put away the smart-phone.
 At the time my kiddos were little, I didn’t have a smartphone, but they were completely aware if I was distracted, and would start to fuss and whine if they knew I wasn’t focused on them.
 You can always check your email and social media at their next snack, meal, or naptime.